Azure-Samples/LearnAI-CustomComputerVisionwithAML/lab02.2-object-detection/0_README.md

 Object 6: label=gerkin, score=0.73, location=(top: 0.45, left: 0.05, bottom: 0.64, right: 0.31)
 ```

+The coordinate produced from the attributes are relative co-ordinates.
+Left/right needs to be multiplied with the image width to obtain the absolute co-ordinate.
+Similarly top/bottom with the image height.

 ### Visualization

 For a given query image, you can visualize the objects detected using _detection_utils.visualize_: